 ISPCC Annual Report 2020 / 2021

-Childline has begun offering guided digital self-care programmes in response to a high level of demand for support around anxiety, ISPCC’s 2020 / 2021 Annual Report outlines.
+Childline has begun offering Digital Mental Health and Wellbeing Programmes in response to a high level of demand for support around anxiety, ISPCC’s 2020 / 2021 Annual Report outlines.

 Two years on from when schools first closed with the introduction of pandemic restrictions, children and young people are telling the services provided by ISPCC how they feel anxious, stressed and unsure.
 Childline is now offering an expanded suite of services to support children and young people facing such challenges.

 The report published today outlines how Childline services are innovating and evolving digitally to empower children, strengthen their resilience and enable children to live their best possible life.

 ISPCC Chief Executive John Church said: “We are delighted to present our Annual Report for October 2020 to September 2021.
 This report covers an extraordinary period in our charity’s history – a time in which children and young people were acutely impacted by Covid-19 pandemic restrictions.

 “It is testament to the dedication of our volunteers, employees and all those who support us, that Childline remained available every day and night throughout this challenging time.
 For many, it was a time in which anxiety appeared to stem from every aspect of life.
 Two years on, a return to ‘normality’ is simply inconceivable for some.